scupit/gcmake-dependency-configs/openssl/README.md

 #### For MinGW

 MinGW users should download the [MSYS2 OpenSSL package](https://packages.msys2.org/package/mingw-w64-x86_64-openssl) using `pacman -S mingw-w64-x86_64-openssl` from within the MSYS shell.
 (Here's a [link to the package page](https://packages.msys2.org/package/mingw-w64-x86_64-openssl)).
-If CMake can't find OpenSSL even after installing it, try setting the `OPENSSL_ROOT_DIR` cache variable to the mingw-w64 installation directory.
+If CMake can't find OpenSSL even after installing it, try setting the `OPENSSL_ROOT_DIR` cache variable to the root directory of your OpenSSL installation.
+For example, my MinGW OpenSSL *bin*, *lib*, and *include* directories are all in *C:\\msys64\mingw64*, so I set it on the command line with `-DOPENSSL_ROOT_DIR='C:/msys64/mingw64'`.

 For example: `cmake -B build -G 'Ninja' -DOPENSSL_ROOT_DIR='C:/msys64/mingw64'`